Faculty mentors should feel free to contact Ami Cox with questions about any aspect of the program.

 Do I have to spend $2,500 each year?

 No. That is just an easy sum to use as you prepare your research budgets.
-Each Fellow needs funding at a pace unique to his/her own research.
+Each fellow needs funding at a pace unique to his/her own research.
 You may need little to no funds when you begin your research, only to need a great deal later.
 Or you may need more at the beginning (for equipment, for example) and very little after that.
-It is up to you and your mentor, with final review by the associate dean.
-When you officially enroll a professor as your mentor, an account is set up for you.
-At that time the total amount of your award is placed into the account, immediately available for your use.
+It is up to you and your mentor, with final review by the fellowship administrator.
+You may only begin to access your funds once you have an official mentor.

 Since the equipment and material that I purchase with Woodrow Wilson funding belongs to Hopkins, not to me, may I buy it back when I graduate?